Postgraduate Studies at Wolfson

 - We are culturally very diverse; we have students from over 90 different countries, ranging in age from 21 to their 70s.
 The average age is around 25.
 We are family-friendly and children are very welcome in College.

 - We are egalitarian.
 Unlike other colleges, there is no ‘high table’ where Fellows eat separately, and no separate common rooms for Fellows.
 Postgraduate students are an integral part of the intellectual and cultural life of College.

 - The community here is close-knit, friendly and welcoming.
 Fellows, visiting academics and students mingle together in social and academic circles.

 - We have a wide variety of intellectual and social events, lecture series in the humanities and science, debates, panels and invited speakers.

 - The College is in a quiet and beautiful part of Cambridge, just five minutes’ walk from the Sidgwick site, where most Humanities faculties (English, Law, Modern & Medieval Languages and History) and lecture halls are situated, ten minutes from the University Library and fifteen minutes from the town centre.
 We are also conveniently located for the West Cambridge site, where the Mathematics Faculty, Vet School, Cavendish Laboratory and Computer Laboratories are found.

-- We offer an environment where you can have peace and quiet to work – but also where there is plenty going on socially from chocolate-tasting to the Howler (our comedy night).
+- We offer an environment where you can have peace and quiet to work – but also where there is plenty going on socially from chocolate-tasting to our comedy night, the Howler.

 - Our neighbourhood is next to the picturesque Newnham area where there are grocery shops, a post office, pharmacy, butcher, baker, hairdresser, pub and church.
 We are very close to the beautiful Grantchester Meadows where you can picnic by the river.